 - A.H.
 Belo Hires Arkansas Firm to Explore Sale of the Providence Journal

 - TGIF: 12 Things to Know About Rhode Island Politics + Media

 - This I Believe Rhode Island: Getting Up Early

 - Prescription Drug Abuse On The Rise On College Campuses Across The Country

 Rhode Island Public Radio transmits on three different signals:

 - 88.1FM WELH in Providence and northern RI, and bordering MA communities.

 - 91.5FM WCVY in Coventry and central RI.

-- 102.7FM WRNI in Narragansett and southern RI, Block Island, Newport and parts of the East Bay.
+- 102.7FM WRNI in Narragansett and southern RI, Block Island, Aquidneck Island, and parts of the East Bay.